*Has Existential Crisis* - Artist Interview with Mike Harrington

 Blog post by Tian-Tian He

-Mike Harrington, the Director of Sustainability Engagement here at the Tishman Center, has recently had his photo series “Has Existential Crisis” selected to be part of the Human Impacts Insittute’s Creative Climate Awards exhibit.
+Mike Harrington, the Director of Sustainability Engagement here at the Tishman Center, recently exhibited his photo series “Has Existential Crisis” as part of the Human Impacts Instiute’s Creative Climate Awards exhibit.
 This annual exhibit showcases climate-inspired work from artists around the world, focusing this year on the theme “Inspiring a Climate Renaissance.”

 Tian-Tian He: Can you talk a little bit about the concept of the project, and what first inspired you to do this?